itsMajid-dev/apk_editor/README.md

   <img src="https://github.com/itsMajid-dev/apk_editor/blob/main/images/andlog.png" alt="APK" width="310" height="271" />
 </p>

+> [!WARNING]
+> The software is completely written with Python and is close source.
+Message <a href='https://github.com/itsMajid-dev'>me</a> to get the source code

 Android software analysis (apk)
 With this program, you can extract various information from APK packages